 This article will help you to answer these questions:

-- What is the CogAT test?
+• What is the CogAT test?

-- What skills does the test assess?
+• What skills is the test assessing?

-- What is the format of the test?
+• What is the format of the test?

-- How can I help my child prepare?
+• How can I help my child prepare?

-- What skills can we practice?
+• What skills can we practice?

-- What is the scoring system?
+• What is the scoring system?

-What Are CogAT Tests?
+What are CogAT tests?

 It is important to note the CogAT is not a test of learned knowledge.
 It is designed to identify a student’s capacity for learning and reasoning skills.